 Do I Need Personal Accident Insurance?

-Personal Accident insurance is not required by law, but that doesn't mean you don't need it.
+Personal accident insurance it a popular type of business cover and just because it's not required by law doesn't mean you don't need it.
 For example, consider the scenario where one of your employees is unable to work and earn money—would they struggle financially?
 If so, then personal accident insurance can provide supporting funds to run a household if you or an employee is injured in an accident at work and unable to earn money.

 - Existing employees only: Employees would only be covered if they were employed by you when the accident occurred.